By Marina Aagaard, MFT

 I see that other runners are standing close together around the table in the race office tent, so I move closer and see, that the result lists are already there.

-I take peak.
+I take a peek.

 The winners of the year were in Hannes Perkmann, Italy, at 14:10 and with Gisela Carrion Bertrain, Spain, at 17:25.